 Step 6: File DACA Forms Using Filing Instructions We Sent With Your PDF

 After finalizing your DACA forms, file them with USCIS using the instructions we sent with your completed PDF submission package.
 Make sure that you file your forms with the correct office and fees.

 A few weeks after we send you your forms for filing, we will request an update on your application through email.
 Click the button to let us know the current status.
 Sharing with us is your best way of keeping us updated on your application so that we can help you along the way, so please keep the email handy.

 You can use that same link to provide us with an application update at any point in time.
 If you are unsure how to check your application status, let us know, and we can help.

-Preparing your DACA forms can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your DACA case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Preparing your DACA forms can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the DACA process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!